0xJs/RedTeaming_CheatSheet/hashcracking.md

   -  `--benchmark` run a benchmark
   -  `-O` Enable optimized kernels (limits password length) - Makes hashcat a bit faster for me
   -  `-w3` Enable a specific workload profile, see pool below - Makes hashcat a bit faster for me
+  - `--increment` Enable incremental attack when using masks.
+If supplied `?a?a?a?a?a?a?a?a` it will bruteforce 1 till 8 characters.

 ## Most used Hash modes
 - Hashcat supports over 300 hash modes.